matthew-scherf/Only-One/docs/preliminary_paper.md

 ### 3.4 Axioms

-We present eight axioms that capture the core structure of Advaita Vedanta:
+We present nine axioms that capture the core structure of Advaita Vedanta:¹

 **A1.
 Existential Non-Emptiness**
 ```